-People First, Milbourne Street, Carlisle, Cumbria, CA2 5XB is the “controller” for the purposes of data protection law.
+People First, Milbourn Street, Carlisle, Cumbria, CA2 5XB is the “controller” for the purposes of data protection law.
 This means that we are responsible for deciding how we hold and use personal data about you.

 Our main activities comprise:

-- Independent advocacy services
+- independent advocacy services

-- Providing information and advice to the general public about local health and social care services
+- providing information and advice to the general public about local health and social care services

-- Making the views and experiences of members of the general public known to health and social care providers
+- making the views and experiences of members of the general public known to health and social care providers

-- Enabling and empowering local people (including those with learning and other disabilities) to have a voice in the development, delivery and equality of access to local health and care facilities and services
+- enabling and empowering local people (including those with learning and other disabilities) to have a voice in the development, delivery and equality of access to local health and care facilities and services

-- Providing training and the development of skills for volunteers and the wider community in understanding, scrutinising reviewing and monitoring local health and social care services
+- providing training and the development of skills for volunteers and the wider community in understanding, scrutinising reviewing and monitoring local health and social care services

-- Conducting investigation and research into relevant health and social care issues
+- conducting investigation and research into relevant health and social care issues

-- Providing conference facilities and related training programmes in support of social inclusion
+- providing conference facilities and related training programmes in support of social inclusion

 Our purposes are to: